leahneukirchen/nitro/README.md

 three phases.

 First, the system is brought up.
-If there is a special service `rc.boot`, its `setup` script is run first.
+If there is a special service `SYS`, its `setup` script is run first.
 After it finishes, all services not marked `down` are brought up.

 When a service exits, it's being restarted, potentially waiting for two seconds if the last restart happened too quickly.

 By using `nitroctl Reboot` or `nitroctl Shutdown`, the system can be brought down.
-If it exists, `rc.boot/finish` will be run.
+If it exists, `SYS/finish` will be run.
 After this, nitro will send a SIGTERM signal to all running services and waits for up to 7 seconds for the service to exit.
 Otherwise, a SIGKILL is sent.